Zug: Industrialisation and internationalisation

 Until well into the 19th century, Zug consisted of agricultural land.
 Actual industrialization began with the entrepreneur Wolfgang Henggeler, who in 1834 built a cotton mill in Unterägeri.
 This was followed by the two companies in Neuägeri and Baar.
 In 1866, the American George Ham Page founded the first European condensed milk factory in Cham, which later merged with Nestlé.
 Industry in Zug was dominated by the company Landis+Gyr, founded in 1896, and now owned by Toshiba.
 The connection to the Swiss railway network in 1864 was important, as was the connection of mountain and valley with an electric tram at the beginning of the 20th century.

 In the second half of the century, dynamic expansion took place and Zug became a national and international financial and trading centre, aided by its proximity to Zürich, and by an attractive tax policy.
 In parallel, large industrial and commercial zones evolved; employment increased rapidly; the population rose sharply, and the building boom skyrocketed.
 Canton Zug catapulted itself into being at the top of the financially strong cantons.
 And the town today has become, as the British Guardian once wrote, 'a compass of the global economy'.

 Today

 Zug is a low tax region and is headquarters for a number of multinational enterprises.
 The Expat City Ranking in 2019, based on a study of more than 20,000 respondents, rated the quality of life in Zug highest among all cities in the survey.
 The town's best-known agricultural product is Kirsch.

-On 27 September 2001, an angry, unstable gunman, Friedrich Leibacher, shot and killed 15 people including himself in the cantonal parliament of Zug.
-The event became known as the Zug Massacre.
+On 27 September 2001, a mentally-ill 57-year-old resident shot 32 people, killing 14 before killing himself in the cantonal parliament building (Parlamentsgebäude Zug).